OriginProtocol/origin-website/README.md

 	heroku buildpacks:set heroku/python
 	heroku buildpacks:add https://github.com/heroku/heroku-buildpack-nginx

+## Connect to Heroku instance

+In order to run Celery jobs manually you can ssh into Heroku staging with:
+`heroku ps:exec --app staging-originprotocol-com`

+or into Heroku production
+`heroku ps:exec --app originprotocol-com`

 ## Contributing

 We'd love to have you join us and contribute to this project.
 Please join our [#engineering channel on Discord](http://www.originprotocol.com/discord) and read our [guidelines on contributing](http://docs.originprotocol.com/#contributing) to get started.